District 24 - San Diego District Office

-Mailing Address 880 Front Street, Suite 1234 San Diego, CA 92101-8834
+San Diego, CA 92101-8834

 Becoming an Authorized Provider

-The BIA website offers the following downloads:
+The EOIR website offers the following:

-DOJ Form EOIR-31, used for requesting recognition
+- Form EOIR-31, used for requesting and renewing recognition

-Current list of recognized organizations
+- Current list of recognized organizations (PDF)

-Current list of accredited individuals
+- Current list of accredited individuals (PDF)

-When you submit your application package to the BIA, you must also submit a copy of the package to your local USCIS District Office.
-USCIS has developed a checklist to assist in the preparation of your application for accreditation.
-A link to this checklist can be found to the right of this page.
-Additional information on becoming an authorized provider can also be found on USCIS’s “Become an Authorized Provider” webpage.
+When you submit your application package to the EOIR, you must also submit a copy of the package to your local USCIS district office.
+You can also find additional information on becoming an authorized provider on USCIS’ Become an Authorized Provider webpage.

 Comments and Complaints

-If you are at a USCIS office and feel that you are being mistreated or are unhappy with the service you received, it is best to raise your concerns with a supervisor while you are still at the office.
+- If you are at a USCIS office and feel that you are being mistreated or are unhappy with the service you received, it is best to raise your concerns with a supervisor while you are still at the office.
 The supervisor will be able to immediately address your concerns before you depart the office.